 FALLING OUT OF STANDING – Film Installation

 by David Bolger, Owen Boss, Louise Lowe

-FALLING OUT OF STANDING is the legacy element of THESE ROOMS.
-A stand alone structure with three filmic works by each director that inverts traditional concepts of exterior and interior, FALLING OUT OF STANDING aims to extend the debate beyond the interaction of performance and site.
+FALLING OUT OF STANDING was borne from the 2016 production of THESE ROOMS.
+A stand alone structure with three filmic works by David Bolger, Owen Boss and Louise Lowe that inverts traditional concepts of exterior and interior, FALLING OUT OF STANDING aims to extend the debate beyond the interaction of performance and site.

 Extending the exploration of source material related to of the North King Street massacre and the subsequent live production of THESE ROOMS, the installation aims to contextualise how the past is propelled into the present and the impact of time on conflicted histories through the form of film.

 VENUE | Dance Limerick | John’s Square, Limerick